sixpennyfox4/ConsoleGameEngine/README.md

 > This game engine is still in early development.
 >
 > Only works on windows.
+>
+> Also its a library instead of game engine but too lazy to rename.

 > [!WARNING]
 > Includes Windows.h which may interfere with other third party libraries!